Data Protection Gap Analysis: Understanding my Privacy Program

 Implementing Changes Based on Gap Analysis Findings

-Once you have identified and prioritized the gaps in your privacy program, it's time to take action and implement changes that will improve your overall data protection measures.
-Implementing these changes will not only help minimize risks but also strengthen your privacy program to ensure compliance with relevant regulations and protect the privacy of individuals.
+Once you have identified and prioritised the gaps in your privacy program, it’s time to take action and implement changes that will improve your overall data protection measures.
+Implementing these changes will not only help minimise risks but also strengthen your privacy program to ensure compliance with relevant regulations and protect the privacy of individuals.

 Prioritising Data Protection Gaps